withtally/stGOV/README.md

 ## How it works

-- Stake governance tokens to receive that many `stGov`.
+- Stake governance tokens to receive `stGov`.
 - Optionally, delegate the governance token voting power
 - The `stGov` contract deposits the governance tokens in staker. `stGov` assigns the voting power to the holder's chosen delegate, if any.
 Otherwise, it assigns the voting power using the default delegation strategy
 - The delegation strategy can be configured by governance.
 This keeps the default voting power aligned with the DAO and mitigates capture risk.
 - The `stGov` contract claims Staker's rewards daily.
 - The rewards are auctioned off for more of the governance token, which is added to each user's staked position. e.g. a balance of `100 stGov` might grow to `100.5 stGov`.

-Holders can redeem their `stGOV` 1:1 for the underlying governance token at any time.
+Holders can redeem their `stGOV` for the underlying governance token at any time.

 For further documentation, see [Tally's docs](https://docs.tally.xyz/knowledge-base/staking-on-tally).